Sanjay Gubbi: Personal life and education

-Born to Navarathna and Sreyamsha Kumar N.B. in Pavagada on February 4, 1971, Tumkur district in Karnataka, Gubbi's interest in wildlife started at a young age.
-Tumkur district is covered in dry scrub forests and is home to animals such as leopards, sloth bears, wolves, blackbucks, chinkara (Indian gazelle) and many others.
-This environment built a natural interest in Gubbi to consider conservation as a full-time career.
+Gubbi was born to Navarathna and Sreyamsha Kumar N.B. in Pavagada, Tumkur district, Karnataka on February 4, 1971.
+Tumkur district is covered in dry scrub forests and is home to animals such as leopards, sloth bears, wolves, blackbucks, and chinkara, which inspired Gubbi's interest in wildlife conservation at a young age.

-In 2006, he finished his Master’s degree in Conservation Biology from the Durrell Institute of Conservation and Ecology, University of Kent where he was awarded the Maurice Swingland Prize for being the best postgraduate student.
+In 2006, he completed a Master’s degree in Conservation Biology from the Durrell Institute of Conservation and Ecology, University of Kent, where he received the Maurice Swingland Prize.

 Gubbi completed his PhD in Leopard Ecology and Conservation in 2020 from Kuvempu University, Karnataka.

-Early career
+Career

-Gubbi initially worked as a volunteer for wildlife conservation for nearly a decade before taking it up as a full-time profession in 1998.

-He started his full-time career with the Wildlife Conservation Society- India Program before joining Nature Conservation Foundation in 2011 where he now leads a team, to work on large carnivore science and conservation, community-based conservation activities, conservation outreach and human-wildlife conflict in Karnataka.
-In the past, he has served as a member of the Karnataka State Wildlife Board and other wildlife panels of Karnataka.
+Gubbi volunteered in wildlife conservation for nearly a decade before entering the field professionally in 1998.
+He initially worked with the Wildlife Conservation Society India Program and later served with the Nature Conservation Foundation until 2011.
+He now leads a team working on large carnivore science, community-based conservation, and human-wildlife conflict at the Holématthi Nature Foundation.
+He has also served as a member of the Karnataka State Wildlife Board and other state wildlife panels.

-Gubbi has also taught Master’s program courses at the National Centre for Biological Sciences, the Wildlife Institute of India and Kuvempu University.

-He works closely with a wide cross-section of people in the society including policymakers, media personnel, local communities, and social leaders to conserve big cat habitats in the state.
-Gubbi seeks to combine scientific research with social, cultural and political understanding of wildlife conservation.
-Along with his team, he also conducts training workshops for print and electronic media, elected representatives and conservation enthusiasts to expand support for conservation.

-Currently, his ongoing research focusses on leopards in India and involves population estimation, occupancy surveys, diet studies, and human-leopard conflict.
-His other initiatives include understanding the impact of highways and roads on wildlife, conservation of forest corridors, providing alternatives for firewood to local communities in and around forests and conducting outreach programmes aimed at improving awareness on wildlife conservation and mitigating human-wildlife conflict.